italocampos/stock-api/README.md

 run the script placed in `auxiliary/db_scripts.sql`.
 If all is right, you can now compile and run the application.

-## Compiling and runing
+## Compiling and running

-With Maven installed on your PC, go to the root of the project and run the `mvn package` command, like this.
+With Maven installed on your PC, go to the root folder of the project and run the `mvn package` command, like this.

 ``` shell
 cd stock-api